onehatt29/Kickstarter-challenge/Kickstarter_Report.md

 Based on the data provided by outcome-based on the launch date the Pivot table and line graph showing the best and harder times of the year to launch a play.
 The best times to launch based on the data will be May, June, and July.
 The more difficult months are Sep, Oct, and Nov.

 ### Analysis of Outcomes Based on Goals
+Based on this Analysis the smaller capital amounts raised can get a fundriser closer to it's goal.

 ### Challenges and Difficulties Encountered